- Information for starting postdoc fellows as a practical guidance 2023

 Substantiation of absence

-Besides reporting one’s absence, each absence as a result of inability to work, even for one day, must be substantiated by an incapacity for work certificate issued by the attending physician.
-This certificate must be sent to the FWO within 48 hours.
+Besides reporting one’s absence, each absence as a result of inability to work of more than one day, must be substantiated by an incapacity for work certificate issued by the attending physician.
+Absence of one day due to work disability must be reported to the FWO, but no certificate is required for the first three times per calendar year that this occurs.
+Required certificates must be sent to the FWO within 48 hours.
 This also applies for extensions.

 Absence for more than 30 days